 Sea lettuce is used for all of these reasons, in addition to the texture and taste it adds to salads and soups.
 It can be found in meals primarily in Northern Europe, China, and Japan.

 Sea Lettuce Decomposition

-In a worrying 2009 incident, a large amount of sea lettuce washed up on the beaches in Brittany, France. there, it decomposed and produced a large amount fo hydrogen sulfide.
+In a worrying 2009 incident, a large amount of sea lettuce washed up on the beaches in Brittany, France.
+There, it decomposed and produced a large amount of hydrogen sulfide.
 This toxic gas had a fatal effect on a horse and caused the rider to lose consciousness.
-In another incident, a truck driver crashed while transporting a large amount of the lettuce.
+In another incident, a truck driver crashed while transporting a large amount of lettuce.
 He died afterward with the toxic fumes as his cause of death.
 Scientists believe this incident was caused by the improper disposal of animal products from industrial farms.

 Facts About Sea Lettuce

 - It can be used in salads and soups.